 Every year, the Bowl provides the platform for several important events to inspire the positive impact of an athlete’s humanitarian efforts, including:

-The Southern Idaho Chapter sponsors an annual scholar athlete dinner in April to acknowledge area college seniors’ commitment to academics, community service and play on the field.
+The National Football Foundation Southern Idaho Chapter annually sponsors a dinner that recognizes high school and college scholar athletes of their commitment to academics, community service and play on the field.
 The Bowl provides funding and attends festivities.

 On the morning before the Bowl, the Southern Idaho FCA provides a breakfast for participating team delegations and the general public.
 Participants are treated to inspirational speeches from former college and pro athletes.